Sandstorm Gold Announces First Quarter Results

 WEBCAST AND CONFERENCE CALL DETAILS

-A conference call will be held on Friday, May 6, 2016 starting at 8:00am PDT to further discuss the first quarter results.
-To participate in the conference call, use the following dial-in numbers:
+A conference call will be held on May 6, 2015 starting at 8:30am PDT to further discuss the first quarter results.
+To participate in the conference call, use the following dial-in numbers and conference ID:

 North American Toll-Free: 877-214-4966